-Fiscal year 2021-2022 tactical goals remained closely aligned with the strategic objectives.
+Fiscal year 2022-2023 tactical goals remained closely aligned with the strategic objectives.
 Impact was tracked and measured against established goals in six key performance areas:

 - Public Relations

 - Advertising and Paid Media

 - Website and Social Media

 - Visitor Services

 - Sales

 - Administration and Operations

 c.
-Accomplishments for FY 2020-2021
+Accomplishments for FY 2021-2022

-As noted above, both TOT and BID assessment increased sharply over prior year performance and occupancy levels hovered all year at record highs.
-The organization records this as a direct accomplishment; the Mendocino County brand has gained traction in recent years with current brand awareness efforts as a driving force of the organization.
-As travel restrictions loosened over the past year, Mendocino County has shown itself as a leading destination for our target market segment(s) in the Bay Area and Central Valley.
+As noted above, both TOT and BID assessment increased significantly over prior year performance and occupancy levels hovered all year at record highs.
+The organization records this as direct accomplishment, the Mendocino County brand has gained traction in recent years with current brand awareness efforts as a driving force of the organization.
+As the world emerged from the COVID-19 pandemic, Mendocino County continued to show itself as a leading destination for our target market segment(s) in the road trip market.

-MCTC's strong marketing and public relations programs hit new milestones with increased website traffic and engagement on social media, and new heights in numbers of articles in favorable national and international travel publications and glossy magazines.
+MCTC's strong marketing and public relations programs, hit new milestones with increased website traffic and engagement on social media.
+New heights in numbers of articles in favorable national and international travel publications and glossy magazines.
 These developments demonstrate the organization working towards its best year yet.

-As the COVID-19 Pandemic continues, the organization continued under modified operations and a drastically reduced budget while continuing to work in partnership with the local Chambers of Commerce, MCLA, an Ad-Hoc of the BoS, and other business leaders to address ongoing tourism safety and operations for tourism facing businesses.
-With continued local partnerships, the #SafeMendocino and #MaskUpMendo safe travel and tourism campaigns successfully continued.
+With COVID-19 reaching endemic status, the organization ramped up operations, with a fully funded budget while continuing to work in partnership with the local Chambers of Commerce, MCLA, and other business leaders to address ongoing tourism operations coming out of the Pandemic.

 As part of the FY 2013-2014 DMAI accreditation process, VMC adopted standardized budget categories to permit it to benchmark against organizations of comparable size.
-The graphs below compare actual VMC spending in FY 2020-2021 to industry averages for each budget category.
-The figures for DMO industry averages come from Destinations International Organization Performance Reporting portal.
-This analysis is completed by each accredited DMO annually.
+The graphs below compare actual VMC spending in FY 2021-2022 to industry averages for each budget category.
+The figures for DMO industry averages come from Destinations International Organization Performance Reporting portal this analysis is completed by each accredited DMO annually.
 For a copy of the full report, please contact the MCTC office.